 The financial services industry in the post-crisis era is still rife with challenges, both old and new, including extensive regulatory changes, technology disruptions, and a greater demand for trust and transparency.
 Financial services firms operating in such contested environment need an accounting software solution that can deliver top-notch industry-specific capabilities.

-So how does an accounting system catered for the financial services industry look?
+So how does an accounting software catered for the financial services industry look?
 What should be included in the 'must-have' features and capabilities list?

 Six must-have features of accounting software for financial services

 1. Global capabilities

 As the financial services market is one of the most globalised industry in the world, the right accounting software needs robust multiple-language, multi-entity, and multi-currency capabilities.

 The software needs to be able to capture information from different business locations, records, and transactions in multiple currencies, all from one login.
 Class-leading software like Infor SunSystems allows for up to 5 reporting currencies per transaction.

 Besides, how easily the finance professional teams can collaborate with each other and with other departments across multiple locations is also a critical aspect to consider.
 In the financial sector, you cannot afford letting internal communications get lost in translation.

 Social collaboration tools such as SunSystems' Ming.le use mechanisms similar to those of social networks, like chatting, tagging, and commenting, allowing employees to work more effectively as it combines social communication and business processes.